rectorphp/type-perfect/README.md

         null_over_false: true
 ```

 Bool types are typically used for on/off, yes/no responses.
-But sometimes, the `false` is missused as *no-result* response, where `null` would be more accurate:
+But sometimes, the `false` is misused as *no-result* response, where `null` would be more accurate:

 ```php
 public function getProduct()